Western Welcome Team Leader

 - Maintain proper social distancing from other Western Welcome Team Leaders, staff, students, and visitors.

-- Western Welcome Team Leaders are required to wear a mask during training and shifts.
+- Western Welcome Team Leaders may be required to wear a mask during training and shifts.
 PPE will be provided.

 - Duties include sanitizing work surfaces, supplies and equipment to ensure a safe environment for all.